Discrete and fuzzy dynamical genetic programming in the XCSF learning classifier system: Random Boolean networks

-Harvey and Bossomaier \cite{HarveyBossomaier:1997} showed that asynchronous RBN exhibit either point attractors, as seen in asynchronous CAs, or ``loose'' attractors where ``the network passes indefinitely through a subset of its possible states'' (as opposed to distinct cycles in the synchronous case).
-Thus the use of asynchrony represents another feature of RBN with the potential to significantly alter their underlying dynamics thereby offering another mechanism by which to aid the simulated evolutionary design process for a given task.
-Di Paulo \cite{DiPaulo:2001} showed it is possible to evolve asynchronous RBN which exhibit rhythmic behaviour at equilibrium.
-Asynchronous CAs have also been evolved (e.g., \cite{SipperRuppin:1997}).
+\cite{HarveyBossomaier:1997} showed that asynchronous RBN exhibit either point attractors, as seen in asynchronous CAs, or loose attractors where ``the network passes indefinitely through a subset of its possible states'' (as opposed to distinct cycles in the synchronous case).
+Thus the use of asynchrony represents another feature of RBN with the potential to significantly alter their underlying dynamics thereby offering another mechanism by which to aid the simulated evolutionary design process for a given task. \cite{DiPaulo:2001} showed it is possible to evolve asynchronous RBN which exhibit rhythmic behaviour at equilibrium.
+Asynchronous CAs have also been evolved \citep[e.g.,][]{SipperRuppin:1997}.

 Figure~\ref{fig:k-affect-asynch} shows the percentage of nodes changing state on each cycle for various values of $K$ on a 13 node asynchronous RBN.
 It can be seen that, similar to the synchronous case (see Figure~\ref{fig:k-affect-synch}), the higher the value of $K$, the greater the number of states the networks will cycle through in an attractor.
 These values are significantly lower than in the synchronous case however.
 For example, when $K=2$, approximately 20\% of nodes change each synchronously updated cycle compared with 5\% when updated asynchronously.
 The difference is to be expected because, in the asynchronous case, ``the lack of synchronicity increases the complexity of the RBN, enhancing the number of possible states and interactions.
 And this complexity changes the attractor basins, transforming and enlarging them.
-This reduces the number of attractors and states in attractors'' \cite{Gershenson:2002}.
+This reduces the number of attractors and states in attractors'' \citep{Gershenson:2002}.
 As previously mentioned, in the asynchronous case there are no cycle attractors, only point and loose attractors.

-\section{XCSF Overview}
+\section{XCSF overview}

 An LCS rule (also termed a classifier) traditionally takes the form of an environment string consisting of the ternary alphabet [0,1,\#], a binary action string, and subsequent information including the classifier's expected payoff (reward) $P$, the error rate $\epsilon$ (in units of payoff predicted), and the fitness $f$.
 The \# symbol in the environment condition provides a mechanism to generalise the inputs received by matching for both logical 0 and 1 for that bit.